bscarlavai/self-car-wash-finder/docs/IMAGE_OPTIMIZATION.md

 ## Current Situation

-Your cat cafe directory uses images from Google Places API, which presents some optimization challenges.
+Your directory uses images from Google Places API, which presents some optimization challenges.
 We've implemented a solution using **images.weserv.nl** - a completely free, reliable image proxy service with no limits.

 ### Issues with Google Places Images:
 - **No size control** - Google serves various sizes